bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/scatters.rst

 .. bokeh-plot:: __REPO__/examples/basic/scatters/markertypes.py
     :source-position: none

+Bokeh also offers the opportunity to define custom markers.
+See :attr:`bokeh.models.Scatter.defs` for an introduction.

+.. bokeh-plot:: __REPO__/examples/basic/scatters/custom_markers.py
+    :source-position: none

+All the supported makers are available as individual methods of |figure|, too.
+But it is recommended to use the |scatter| method as best practice.
 To see details and example plots for any of the available scatter markers, click on the corresponding glyph method in the following list: